First Call: Real-time, affordable legal support for your growing business

 First call gives your the security of an ongoing legal support service with a fixed known cost, taking away any concerns about creeping legal bills that you weren’t expecting.
 We understand that as a start-up business you need to be able to budget across the year, First Call allows you to spread the costs across 12 months, providing you with up to a 66% saving compared to usual legal fees*.

-Our team becomes a part of your business – we take the time to really get to you and your growth plans so we can tailor our advice to help you achieve your goals.
+Our team becomes a part of your business – we take the time to really get to know you and your growth plans so we can tailor our advice to help you achieve your goals.

 How does First Call work?